SpokeyWheeler/SpokeyWheeler.github.io/content/post/Query Performance Improvement Part 1.md

 I've tried to make this as comprehensive as possible, starting with reasoning about performance.
 However, I'm sure I'll have missed something, or some new feature or switch will come along that I don't address.
 So, *caveat emptor*!

-If your hair is on fire and you need to try something now, rather than reading through a philosophical treatise first, you can jump to part three of this series, which offers thoughts on indexing and rewriting queries that are most likely to have a direct impact on performance.
+If your hair is on fire and you need to try something now, rather than reading through a philosophical treatise first, you can jump to [Part 5](/post/query-performance-improvement-part-5) of this series, which offers thoughts on indexing and rewriting queries that are most likely to have a direct impact on performance.

 However, if you're looking to make more fundamental changes to working with a database, then I strongly recommend reading the blogs in order.